The Ins and Outs of Average Customer Lifetime Value: What You Need to Know

 If you’re not familiar with how email automations work, you can check out our quick guide to automated email campaigns.
 As a refresher, the basic sequences every customer should have running at all times include:

-• Abandon cart: Follow up with site visitors who have abandoned checkout, encouraging them to make a purchase by sweetening the deal.
+• Abandon cart: Follow up with site visitors who’ve abandoned checkout, encouraging them to make a purchase by sweetening the deal.
 Take a look at best practices for abandoned cart sequences here.

 • Post-purchase: Thank your customer for purchasing and prepare them for what to expect with shipping and tracking.
 Educate them about the best way to use their purchase.